jpjacobpadilla/Google-Docs-To-Clean-HTML/README.md

 Example: `articles/{original}` will output `articles/images/image[number].jpg

+### **def add_strong_tags(self) -> None:**

+Allows for bold text.
+Google Docs uses CSS to make certain fonts bold.
+This method will look for the specific styles and replace the span tag (which has the bold styling) with a `strong` tag.
+This method must called before `cleaner.clean_element_attributes()` as it will remove all of the attributes that are used for the CSS.

 ### **add_element_above_tag_type(self, \*, type: str, add: str) -> None:**

 Add an element above another.
 This method will add an Lxml.html.HtmlElement one slot above another element in the self.elements list.
 I use this to add a `br` tag above my `img` tags because I never added margin-top to the images on my website :)